Strange Recipes

 Wild Garlic Mole Negro with 100% Dark Chocolate and Smoked Duck

-This mole negro tears up the rulebook by swapping traditional garlic for pungent, herbaceous wild garlic (ramps), adding a forest-floor funk that amplifies the sauce's already volcanic complexity.
-A full 100g of 100% cacao — zero sugar, pure bitter darkness — anchors the sauce alongside a riot of dried chiles, toasted seeds, and char-blackened aromatics.
-The result is a braised duck mole that tastes ancient and alien at the same time, like Oaxaca dreamed it up after a walk through a Scottish forest.
+This mole negro swaps traditional garlic for wild garlic (ramps), and that single change drags in a forest-floor funk that the sauce's volcanic complexity seems to have been waiting for all along.
+A full 100g of 100% cacao, zero sugar, pure bitter darkness, anchors the sauce alongside dried chiles, toasted seeds, and char-blackened aromatics.
+It tastes ancient and alien at the same time, like Oaxaca dreamed it up after a walk through a Scottish forest.

 4. 04